confluentinc/librdkafka/MIGRATION.md

   - The `heartbeat()` no longer needs to be called by the user in the `eachMessage/eachBatch` callback.
     Heartbeats are automatically managed by librdkafka.
   - The `partitionsConsumedConcurrently` is supported by both `eachMessage` and `eachBatch`.
-  - An API compatible version of `eachBatch` is available, but the batch size calculation is not as per configured parameters, rather, a constant maximum size is configured internally.
-This is subject to change.
+  - An API compatible version of `eachBatch` is available, maximum batch size can be configured through the `js.consumer.max.batch.size` configuration property and defaults to 32.
+It is not dependent on the size of the produced batches present on the broker, as these are constructed client-side.
+Similar to the Java client configuration `max.poll.records`.
+    `js.consumer.max.cache.size.per.worker.ms` allows to
+    configure the cache size estimated based on consumption rate and defaults to the cache being sized to 1.5s worth of messages.
     The property `eachBatchAutoResolve` is supported.
     Within the `eachBatch` callback, use of `uncommittedOffsets` is unsupported, and within the returned batch, `offsetLag` and `offsetLagLow` are supported.